xintangjin/SST/README.md

 # Acknowledgement:

 Many thanks for the excellent work that has gone before and for their dedication.
-The code structure and some results are borrowed from MST and DAUHST(https://github.com/caiyuanhao1998/MST).
+The code structure and datasets are borrowed from MST and DAUHST(https://github.com/caiyuanhao1998/MST).

 please consider citing their works: